 A. How many and what category of individuals will be affected by the rules?

-The rules affect all individuals who seek licensure as Behavior Analysts and Assistant Behavior Analysts.
+The rules affect all individuals who seek licensure as medical doctors.

 B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?
-The fees involved will be like those incurred in other regulated professions.